Szandor72/linter-lightning/README.md

 ### Plugin installation

 After verifying that `Lightning Linter` works from your terminal, proceed to install the linter-lightning plugin as any other plugin.
 Should this __fail__, please:

     - copy to atom/packages
     - open terminal
     - run `adm install`

-Maybe one of the Atom Gurus will help me publish this as a package

 ### Kudos to
 - the makers of [linter-phpmd](https://github.com/AtomLinter/linter-phpmd) from which I created this linter